Eight part-time duty coroners appointed in $7.5m boost to reduce inquest backlog

 "The resourcing of the coronial system needs to be improved and these relief coroners will go a long way towards reducing how long it takes for a case to be completed."

-Chief Coroner Judge Deborah Marshall welcomed the $7.5m, which will be spent over four years.
+Chief Coroner Judge Deborah Marshall welcomed the money, which will be spent over four years.

 "This will enable us to reduce the increasing backlog of coronial cases and also ensure our coroners and staff – who already work long and demanding hours – can work in a more sustainable manner."